Jerash Holdings (US) (NASDAQ:JRSH) Rating Increased to Sell at ValuEngine

-ValuEngine upgraded shares of Jerash Holdings (US) (NASDAQ:JRSH) from a strong sell rating to a sell rating in a research report released on Tuesday, ValuEngine reports.
+Jerash Holdings (US) (NASDAQ:JRSH) was upgraded by equities researchers at ValuEngine from a “strong sell” rating to a “sell” rating in a research note issued on Tuesday, ValuEngine reports.

-Several other research firms have also weighed in on JRSH.
-Zacks Investment Research lowered Jerash Holdings (US) from a hold rating to a sell rating in a report on Wednesday, March 18th.
-DA Davidson increased their price target on Jerash Holdings (US) from $8.00 to $9.00 and gave the stock a buy rating in a report on Friday, February 14th.
+Other equities analysts also recently issued research reports about the stock.
+Zacks Investment Research downgraded shares of Jerash Holdings (US) from a “hold” rating to a “sell” rating in a research note on Wednesday, March 18th.
+DA Davidson lifted their target price on shares of Jerash Holdings (US) from $8.00 to $9.00 and gave the stock a “buy” rating in a research note on Friday, February 14th.

-A number of hedge funds have recently made changes to their positions in JRSH.
-Millennium Management LLC bought a new position in Jerash Holdings (US) in the third quarter valued at approximately $245,000.
-1492 Capital Management LLC acquired a new position in shares of Jerash Holdings (US) in the fourth quarter valued at approximately $589,000.
-Finally, Renaissance Technologies LLC boosted its holdings in shares of Jerash Holdings (US) by 44.9% in the fourth quarter.
-Renaissance Technologies LLC now owns 21,888 shares of the company’s stock valued at $128,000 after buying an additional 6,786 shares during the period.
-Hedge funds and other institutional investors own 6.58% of the company’s stock.
+A number of large investors have recently modified their holdings of the stock.
+Renaissance Technologies LLC grew its stake in Jerash Holdings (US) by 44.9% during the fourth quarter.
+Renaissance Technologies LLC now owns 21,888 shares of the company’s stock valued at $128,000 after acquiring an additional 6,786 shares in the last quarter.
+1492 Capital Management LLC purchased a new position in Jerash Holdings (US) during the fourth quarter valued at approximately $589,000.
+Finally, Millennium Management LLC purchased a new position in Jerash Holdings (US) during the third quarter valued at approximately $245,000.
+6.58% of the stock is owned by institutional investors.

 About Jerash Holdings (US)